openqda/user-docs/docs/workflow/coding/sorting.md

 ![sorted codes](../../public/img/coding/sorting_mode.png)

 Now you can now sort codes, simply via drag and drop.
-Note, that moving a code will preserver it's children.
+Note, that moving a code will preserve its children.

 > :warning: Don't forget to deactivate sorting after you are done by clicking on the sorting icon again.